cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-set-role.md

 ## Parameters

-SESSION
+**`SESSION`**

-:   Specifies that the command takes effect for the current session.
+Specifies that the command takes effect for the current session.
 This is the default.

-LOCAL
+**`LOCAL`**

-:   Specifies that the command takes effect for only the current transaction.
+Specifies that the command takes effect for only the current transaction.
 After `COMMIT` or `ROLLBACK`, the session-level setting takes effect again.
 Note that `SET LOCAL` will appear to have no effect if it is run outside of a transaction.

-rolename
+**`rolename`**

-:   The name of a role to use for permissions checking in this session.
+The name of a role to use for permissions checking in this session.

 NONE
-RESET
+**`RESET`**

-:   Reset the current role identifier to be the current session role identifier (that of the role used to log in).
+Reset the current role identifier to be the current session role identifier (that of the role used to log in).

 ## Notes